getreu/tp-note/doc/source/tp-note--manpage.md

 default web browser.
 A disadvantage is, that in fall back mode _Tp-Note_ is not able to detect when the user closes the web browser.
 This might lead to situations, where _Tp-Note_'s internal HTTP server shuts down to early.
-In order to check if _Tp-Note_ finds the selected web browser properly, start _Tp-Note_ with '`--debug`'.
+In order to check if _Tp-Note_ finds the selected web browser as intended, invoke _Tp-Note_ with '`tp-note --debug info --popup --view`'.

 ## Customize the built-in HTML exporter